What Is White Asparagus?

 A German Delicacy

 In Germany, white asparagus (weißer spargel) is celebrated (literally) with festivals from April to June.
-If you’ve never had white asparagus, it is exactly like green asparagus but without chlorophyll (the green in plants that helps generate oxygen in the photosynthesis process).
-It has to do with the deliberate harvesting process.
-Germans like it because it’s sweeter and more tender than the green variety.
+If you've never had white asparagus, it is exactly like green asparagus but without chlorophyll (the green in plants that helps generate oxygen in the photosynthesis process).
+It has to do with the deliberate harvesting process where it's grown without sunlight.
+It's sweeter and more tender than the green variety.

 Harvesting Asparagus: White vs. Green